jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **Security trade-off**: 0-RTT data is vulnerable to **replay attacks**.
 An attacker can capture and resend the 0-RTT data.
 Safe for GET requests (idempotent), unsafe for POST (state-changing).

-**Axios with `keepAlive: true`**: The TLS session stays active on the persistent TCP connection.
+**Axios with `keep​Alive: true`**: The TLS session stays active on the persistent TCP connection.
 No re-handshake needed for subsequent requests on the same socket.
 TLS resumption only matters when a new TCP connection is opened.

 ### 29.3 TLS Record Layer